ohhi-vn/easyworker/README.md

 ## Supervisor

 Start worker and moniter worker.
-Send task to worker and get result.
+Send task to worker and get result(for task & stream).
 Restart child if it failed.
 It's depended about restart strategy of child.
 Supervisor has one owner goroutine for send & manage signal to children.

 ## Child

 Run task with user's function and handle error.
-If user's function panic worker will check retry config and re-run if needed.
+If user's function panic worker will check retry config and re-run (depend restart strategy/retry times) if needed.
 Each child has owner goroutine to run task.

 # Guide

 easywork support 2 type of worker and a type of supervisor:

 * Task, Add a list of task and run worker.
+Workers run same type of task.
 * Stream, Start worker then push data to worker from channel.
+Workers run same type of task.
 * Supervisor, Start a supervisor for custom worker.
+Workers can run many type of task.

 ## EasyTask

-This is simple way to run parallel task.
+This is simple way to run parallel tasks.
 User doesn't need to manage goroutine, channel,...
 Number of workers is number of goroutine will run tasks.

+In retry case, worker will re-use last parameters of task.

 EasyTask example: